sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-expansionist-walls.md

 {.csa}

 **1. The Caerphilly Contract (7b+) *★★★***
-The magnificent upper arete.
+The magnificent upper arête.
 Fingery with long reaches in a great position.
 Gained via a pitch on the square-faced wall above the Subcontract wall (5c).
 {.mt0}

 **2. Little White Lies (7a) *★★***